 4-H is a youth development program which focuses on giving youth leadership, citizenship, and life skills, all while making new friends, and participating in exciting events and projects.

 4-H offers projects to enrich skills, meetings to encourage social development and participation within society, camps, conferences, trips, exchange programs, and many other events meant to benefit the youth involved.
 Below is more information about 4-H Club meetings, 4-H project work, and 4-H events.

+4-H clubs typically meet once a month and allow members and parents/guardians to share information and experiences.
 4-H members who participate in a club may elect a board of officers and plan, implement, and evaluate an annual plan for their club.
 A volunteer leader, the Community Club Leader (CCL), coaches the officers and members in activities and guides them as they develop their leadership abilities.
 Parents/Guardians of members can actively participate in discussions, but only 4-H members may vote on issues brought before the club.
-Meetings allow members and parents/guardians to share information and experiences.

 More About Projects